At Southwest Airlines, a day of calm after a week of chaos

 Company shares, which tumbled 8% this week, appeared to stabilize Friday.

-AP writers David Koenig and Jake Bleiberg contributed to this report from Dallas.
+AP Airlines Writer David Koenig contributed to this report from Dallas.
 AP Photographer Abbie Parr contributed from Chicago.

 Credit: Rick Bowmer